Azadehkhojandi/Custom-Vision-Generator/README.md

 ![list of tags to download in tags.csv](documents/CustomVision2.PNG)

-By default it downloads ten images for each tag.
-This is set in the app.config as sizeOfImageSet.
-Ideally you should change this around 100 images to get better results.
-We perform image augmentation steps to increase the size of the training dataset.
+By default it downloads eight images for each tag.
+Five images for training and Three images for testing.
+Depends on what you are classifying, you can increase the number of `TrainingImagesCount` and `TestImagesCount` to get better accuracy, precision and recall.

 After downloading the images, the app will then upload the photos into the customvision.ai project and tag them accordingly.

 Now the model has enough data to be trained.
 The app will train the model and set the default iteration to the newly trained model.

 The model is ready for testing so the app will try to test the model the results of which are exported as a confusion matrix into `result.csv`.
 You can check the quality of your model by reviewing the [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix).

 As you are running the app you should see output similar to this animation.